What would you say if we told you that you could have ONE appliance that could be a…

 - and MORE!!

 …and that only took up a total of 15 cubic inches in your cabinet?
 You’d tell us that we’re crazy, right?
+Well, we’ve found the Instant Pot!

 Well, until you learn about a relatively new(er) kitchen appliance we’ve happened upon soon after buying our 5th wheel….